AlexandraH-code/ms3-thebookwormsplace/README.md

     - In order not to spend too much time on a problem that is actually rather small, I made it so that there are scrollbars on all pages.
 This will probably be something I will have to come back to, something that can be improved.

-## 10. Validation
+## 12. Validation
 [Back To The Top](#table-of-contents)
 ### HTML
 ### CSS
 ### JavaScript
 ### Python

-## 11. Lighthouse Testing
+## 13. Lighthouse Testing
 [Back To The Top](#table-of-contents)
 ### Desktop
 ### Mobile

-## 12. Device Testing
+## 14. Device Testing
 [Back To The Top](#table-of-contents)

-In addition to my laptop (a Dell Vostro 3520), I have tested the site on my mobile phone, a Samsung Galaxy S24 Ultra, and on my tablet, a Samsung Galaxy Tab S8.
-The site works, and looks, as it should on all devices.
+I used the Dell Vostro 3520 laptop to create the website.
+In addition to my laptop, I have also tested the website on my tablet, a Samsung Galaxy Tab S8, and my mobile phone, a Samsung Galaxy S24 Ultra.

-Then I have also tested my site on Am I Responsive and Responsinator to see how it looks on other devices and if it is responsive.
+I have also tested my website on Responsinator and Am I responsive to see how it looks (and works) on other devices and screen sizes.

-## 13. Browser Compatibility
+## 15. Browser Compatibility
 [Back To The Top](#table-of-contents)

 I have tested the website on the browsers below.
 The website works properly in all browsers, the site is responsive and the features work as they should.